ajaygandecha/tailwindcss-workshop/README.md

 - Explain the shortcomings of CSS
 - Introduce TailwindCSS and how it works
 - Open up Repl.it for live demo
+  - Walkthrough of styling the CSXL checkin page live -- show styled version and non-styled version
 - Create small groups of 3 and give them a fun, guided exercise
+  - Guided exercise will be to style a sample CSXL workshops listing page
 - Regroup
 - Show how to install Tailwind in VS Code + VS Code extension
 - Explain the importance of good UI/UX Design